matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 242) Kubernetes - Service?
 Answer: Each Pod has its own IP address.
 How do you ensure that external users are not impacted when: A Pod fails and is replicated by replica set.
-A new release happens and all existing Pods of old release are replaced ny one of new release.
+A new release happens and all existing Pods of old release are replaced one by one of new release.
 Create Service: 'kubectl expose deployment name --type=LoadBalancer --port=80'.
 Expose Pods to outside world using a stable IP Address.
 Ensures that the external world does not get impacted as Pods go down and come up.
 Three Types: